*This post may contain affiliate links. Read more »

 Squeeze and massage the cucumbers by hand so that the ingredients become thoroughly mixed and the flavors begin to penetrate the cucumbers.

-💡Here's what to serve this Korean salad with:
+💡Here's what to serve spicy Korean marinated cucumbers with:

-What are some less obvious companions to oi muchim that my family and I love?
-My kids can't get enough of it as sides to tahu goreng, and my crispy tofu katsu!
+What are some less obvious companions to oi muchim recipe that my family and I love?
+My kids can't get enough of it as sides to tahu goreng, and my vegan tofu katsu!

-You can also use oi muchim as a delightful upgrade from regular cucumber pickles to put all over your favorite sandwiches like my oyster mushroom shawarma, or vegan kofta on freshly baked Arabic pita bread!
+You can also use this pickled cucumber salad as a delightful upgrade from regular cucumber pickles to put all over your favorite sandwiches like my oyster mushroom shawarma, or vegan kofta on freshly baked Arabic pita bread!

-Korean cucumber salad is a popular side dish or banchan in Korean cuisine.
+Korean cucumber salad is a popular side dish or Korean cucumber banchan.
 Probably the most famous banchan is kimchi, and here is my kimchi recipe with just ten ingredients!
 It is often served as a refreshing and crunchy accompaniment to main meals.
 Often it is served with Korean barbecue, where the refreshing raw salad contrasts the cooked meats.
 Of course, if you are vegan, you can still make Korean BBQ!

 🤷♀️Recipe FAQs